Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 FAQS

-Tickets for the 2024–25 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Toronto Raptors.
+Tickets for the 2025–26 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Toronto Raptors.
+And if you're thinking about last-minute tickets, all tickets purchased through Ticketmaster are 100% verified and instantly delivered to your phone.

 The Toronto Raptors have made one appearance in the NBA Finals, in 2019, and won.

-The Toronto Raptors play at the Scotiabank Arena in Toronto, Ontario, Canada.
-The seating chart for Scotiabank Arena can be viewed here.
+The Toronto Raptors play at the Scotiabank Arena(Opens in new tab) in Toronto, Ontario, Canada.
+The seating chart for Scotiabank Arena can be viewed on Ticketmaster(Opens in new tab).

 Reviews